 Don’t leave it to the last minute.
-You can include a note with the payslips or send out a memo.
+You can include a note with the payslips or send out a memo or email.
 Be clear on what days during this period will be annual leave and which days will be public holidays.

 Have a conversation with any employees that will not have enough annual leave accrued to cover the shutdown period as they may need to take leave without pay and will need to plan for this.
 If it is only a day or two they are short, you can decide to allow their leave balance to go into arrears.
 I would recommend that you just make this decision on a case by case basis as I have seen instances where an employee has resigned and left the employer short.

-Remember that in Victoria, the following Public Holidays apply.
-Note that there may be differences in other states.
+Remember that in Victoria, the following Public Holidays apply for the remainder of 2020 and early next year.
+Note that there may be differences in other states or regional areas.